mc-zone/webpack2-polyfill-plugin/README.md

 ## Why not IE8 ?

 IE8 can't use Object.defineProperty with non-DOM Object.
-So can't do polyfill with some [Webpack2 Usage](https://gist.github.com/sokra/27b24881210b56bbaff7?utm_source=javascriptweekly&amp;utm_medium=email#other-polyfills) unless fork or change it's source code (Ex: Using defineProperty at `exports` for Harmony Export).
+So can't do polyfill with some [Webpack2 Usage](https://gist.github.com/sokra/27b24881210b56bbaff7?utm_source=javascriptweekly&amp;utm_medium=email#other-polyfills) (Ex: Using defineProperty at `exports` for Harmony Export).

+## License

+MIT